irvMol/dogWalking/README.md

 ## Image Gallery

 One of the most notable features is a dynamic image gallery that repopulates every time the parent article is opened.
-To properly display these images, this website takes advantage of the fslightbox.js library.
+To properly display these images, this site takes advantage of the fslightbox.js library.

 ## Contact Form